Fine art: Mosaics

 Mosaics are images formed with small pieces of stone or glass, called tesserae.
 They can be decorative or functional.
 An artist who designs and makes mosaics is called a mosaic artist or a mosaicist.
 Ancient Greeks and Romans created realistic mosaics.
 Mythological subjects, or scenes of hunting or other pursuits of the wealthy, were popular as the centrepieces of a larger geometric design, with strongly emphasized borders.
 Early Christian basilicas from the 4th century onwards were decorated with wall and ceiling mosaics.
 The most famous Byzantine basilicas decorated with mosaics are the Basilica of San Vitale from Ravenna (Italy) and Hagia Sophia from Istanbul (Turkey).
+Mosaic art is about creating images by gathering a tiny pieces of colored glass, stone or other materials.
+Throughout the ages, mosaic art is on of the highest manifestations of appearance, spirituality, elegance.
+With more than 3000 years of history, nowadays mosaic Art provides the innovative use in elements, which depends on traditions with huge history, enlightened skills, and they create artistic mosaic mirrors to modulation interiors.